iluwatar/java-design-patterns/factory-kit/README.md

 ---
+title: "Factory Kit Pattern in Java: Crafting Flexible Component Assemblies"
-title: Factory Kit
+shortTitle: Factory Kit
+description: "Learn about the Factory Kit Pattern in Java with detailed explanations, real-world examples, and practical applications.
+Improve your Java skills with our comprehensive guide."
 category: Creational
 language: en
 tag:
   - Abstraction
   - Decoupling
   - Encapsulation
   - Generic
   - Instantiation
   - Object composition
 ---

 ## Also known as